The Virginia Reel was one of the most exciting and untempered rollercoasters to have graced the world’s amusement parks.

 Blackpool’s model was the last full-scale Virginia Reel still operating anywhere in the world, as the ride fell victim to the rise of the steel rollercoaster.

-There is some brief but charming footage on YouTube which shows Blackpool’s Virginia Reel in 1922.
+There is some brief but charming footage on YouTube which shows Blackpool’s Virginia Reel in the 1920s.

 Or almost lost.

-In an distant town on East Anglia’s coast, a final remnant of the Virginia Reel legacy lives on.
+In a distant town on East Anglia’s coast, a final remnant of the Virginia Reel legacy lives on.

 The Tyrolean Tubtwist, found at Great Yarmouth’s historical Joyland amusement park, is a miniature, powered and much more moderate cousin of the classic ride.

-It is certainly worth the trip for nostalgia – or to almost witness history – but unfortunately, only those who experienced the original Virginia Reels will know what everyone else is missing.
+It is certainly worth the trip for nostalgia – and to almost witness history – but unfortunately, only those who experienced the original Virginia Reels will know what everyone else is missing.